 - Genital herpes, which produces cold-sore-type lesions, is also caused by a virus.
 Once the herpes virus enters your body it is there for the rest of your life.
 Symptoms of the infection may occur without warning.

-- Chancroid, a bacterial infection of the genitals, was once rare in North America, but has become more frequent in recent years.
+- Chancroid, a bacterial infection of the genitals, has been considered to be rare in North America, but the true number of cases may be difficult to determine since it is hard to test for.
 It can cause genital ulcers.

 - Pubic lice, also known as "crabs," is an infestation of the genital area by lice (tiny wingless insects).